 The Obie Awards

-The 2020 ceremony has been delayed and will eventually take place virtually.
-The American Theater Wing (a co-presenter of the awards with The Village Voice) has established a relief fund for artists impacted by canceled productions, which will distribute grants of $500 to Off-Broadway and Off-Off-Broadway artists.
+The 2020 ceremony had been delayed and will now take place virtually June 4.
+Cole Escola will host the YouTube event, featuring pre-recorded acceptance speeches, a performance from Merrily We Roll Along alums, and more.
+The American Theatre Wing (a co-presenter of the awards with The Village Voice) has established a relief fund for artists impacted by canceled productions, which will distribute grants of $500 to Off-Broadway and Off-Off-Broadway artists.

 The Off Broadway Alliance Awards